peg-danielse/consistant-contracts/README.md

 filter in the usecase

-###runnin the lama3 model and compare the answers.
+### Runnin the lama3 model and compare the answers.